 There is a little more code, but this time there is only one render call to display the form and the error messages.

-The second method is ok, but you need to write the same logic for each form.
-If you have a lot of forms, you can create a new component to handle the validation logic.
+Method 2 works, but you need to repeat the same logic for every form.
+If you have many forms, you can extract that logic into a reusable component.

 InitialValidator.cs (C#)